eps0003/kag-propagate-bans/README.md

 ## Setup

-1. Add servers to `config.json`
-2. Optionally adjust the reconnect interval at the top of `src/server.ts`
+1. Add servers and adjust the reconnect interval in `config.json`
-3. Compile the program using `npm run-script compile`
+2. Compile the program using `npm run-script compile`
-4. Create an AngelScript file with the following code and add it to the `gamemode.cfg` of every gamemode your servers host:
+3. In a new mod, create an AngelScript file with the following code and add it to the `gamemode.cfg` of every gamemode your servers host (assuming the gamemode doesn't already have `PropagateBans.as`):

    ```angelscript
    #define SERVER_ONLY